By Julia Layton

 - Layering – Layering involves sending the money through various financial transactions to change its form and make it difficult to follow.
 Layering may consist of several bank-to-bank transfers, wire transfers between different accounts in different names in different countries, making deposits and withdrawals to continually vary the amount of money in the accounts, changing the money’s currency, and purchasing high-value items (boats, houses, cars, diamonds) to change the form of the money.
 This is the most complex step in any laundering scheme, and it’s all about making the original dirty money as hard to trace as possible.

 - Integration – At the integration stage, the money re-enters the mainstream economy in legitimate-looking form — it appears to come from a legal transaction.
-This may involve a final bank transfer into the account of a local business in which the launderer is “investing” in exchange for a cut of the profits, the sale of a yacht bought during the layering stage or the purchase of a $10 million screwdriver from a company owned by the launderer.
+This may involve a final bank transfer into the account of a local business in which the launderer is “investing” in exchange for a cut of the profits, the sale of a yacht bought during the layering stage, or the purchase of a $10 million screwdriver from a company owned by the launderer.
 At this point, the criminal can use the money without getting caught.
-It’s very difficult to catch a launderer during the integration stage if there is no documentation during the previous stages.
+It’s tough to catch a launderer during the integration stage if there is no documentation during the previous stages.

 In 1996, Harvard-educated economist Franklin Jurado went to prison for cleaning $36 million for Colombian drug lord Jose Santacruz-Londono.
 People with a whole lot of dirty money typically hire financial experts to handle the laundering process.
 It’s complex by necessity: The whole idea is to make it impossible for authorities to trace the dirty money while it’s cleaned.